FAQs

 Business entities are only required to include the Key Executive Officer and Key Officer(s) in their licence applications.
 Do take note that there can only be one Key Executive Officer for each licence application.

-Pursuant to regulation 2(2) of the Cybersecurity (Cybersecurity Service Providers) Regulations 2022, a licence application must include information on relevant qualification or experience relating to the licensable cybersecurity services.
-In the situation where none of the Key Executive Officer or Key Officer(s) has qualification or experience relevant to the licensable service, the curriculum vitae of one of the business entity licence applicant's employee or proposed employee with supervisory responsibility who has qualification or experience relating to the licensable service shall be included in the licence application.
+Pursuant to regulation 2(2) of the Cybersecurity (Cybersecurity Service Providers) Regulations 2022, a licence application must include information on relevant qualifications or experience relating to the licensable cybersecurity services.
+In the situation where none of the Key Executive Officer or Key Officer(s) have qualifications or experience relevant to the licensable service, the information of the relevant qualification or experience of one of the business entity licence applicant's employee or proposed employee with supervisory responsibility who has qualifications or experience relating to the licensable service shall be included in the licence application.

 A Certificate of Clearance (or equivalent documentation) is required for each of the overseas officer(s) and shall be obtained from the relevant authorities in the home country certifying that the officer does not have any record of criminal conviction nationwide in the home country.
 For avoidance of doubt, home country refers to the country of nationality.

 Certificate of Clearance (or equivalent documentation) not in the English language must be submitted together with an accurate translation in the English language.
 The translation must be certified by the person making it to be a correct translation.
-The certificate must contain a statement of that person’s full name, of his address and of his qualifications for making the translation.
+The certificate must contain a statement of that person’s full name, address and qualifications for making the translation.

 The licensing framework aims to raise quality of the standards of the cybersecurity service providers over time.
 In view of the need to strike a good balance between industry development and cybersecurity needs, quality requirements will not be imposed on the licensees at the outset.